-Synonyms of Pelargonium radens (14) (Updated on 11-27-21 from Plants of the World Online): Anisopetala radula Walp., Geraniospermum radula Kuntze, Geraniospermum revolutum (Jacq.)
+Synonyms of Pelargonium radens (14) (Updated on 12-26-22: Anisopetala radula Walp., Geraniospermum radula Kuntze, Geraniospermum revolutum (Jacq.)
 Kuntze, Geraniospermum roseum Kuntze, Geranium asperifolium Andrews, Geranium radula Cav., Geranium revolutum Jacq., Pelargonion radulum St.-Lag., Pelargonium asperifolium (Andrews) Sweet, Pelargonium radula L’Hér., Pelargonium radula var. roseum Willd., Pelargonium raduloides Hoffmanns. ex F.Dietr., Pelargonium roseum Willd., Pelargonium rosodorum Hoffmanns.

 Pelargonium radens H.E.Moore is the correct and accepted name for this species of pelargonium.
 It was named and described by Harold Emery Moore in Baileya in 1955.